 Progent's Hyper-V virtualization consultants can show you how to utilize Windows Server 2012 R2 to set up and manage virtual servers, desktops, and networks to cut hardware and management costs.
 Progent's ProSight suite of network management outsourcing services includes ProSight WAN Watch network monitoring service to provide 24x7 tracking, instant alerts, and comprehensive reporting on network health and performance.
 Progent can also help you understand the potential advantages and risks of cloud computing and assist you to set up private clouds, connect reliably to public clouds, or build a hybrid environment that incorporates on-premises as well as cloud-based applications.
 Progent can also provide the services of Linux consultants and Apple technology experts to show you how to create and maintain an integrated IT environment that supports multiple operating systems.

 Windows Server 2012 R2 and Windows 8.1 introduce major innovations and enhancements in the areas of security, reliability, performance, usability, storage, and connectivity.
 Microsoft has also removed some features in their latest server and client operating systems.
 These changes present businesses with an opportunity for improving productivity and lowering IT costs, but they also bring with them the inevitable compatibility issues associated with new technologies.
 Progent's Windows 8.1 consultants can help you anticipate and resolve compatibility and connectivity issues you may encounter running Windows 8.1 in conjunction with Windows Server 2012 R2 and can help you integrate legacy applications with these newer platforms.
-Progent's consultants can also provide Windows 10 migration consulting and can help you integrate Windows 10 with Windows Server 2012 R2.
+Progent's consultants can also provide Windows 11 planning and migration consulting and Windows 10 integration expertise and can help you deploy Windows 11 and Windows 10 with Windows Server 2012 R2.